-- If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
+A WARNING If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
 DO NOT exceed the weight rating of the ladder.
-(Ladder weight capacity label is located under the bottom step of the ladder) There should never be more than one person on the ladder at the same time. - □ Self-Storing ladders: Make sure to pull all (there may be up to 4) pins to unlock the ladder.
+The ladder weight capacity label is located under the bottom step of the ladder.
+There should never be more than one person on the ladder at the same time.
+Self-Storing ladders: Make sure to pull all pins (there may be up to 4) to unlock the ladder.
 All pins must be re-inserted when locking the ladder open for use.
-Failure to do so may result in serious personal injury.
+LADDER CAPACITY MAXIMUM 300 lbs.
+(136 kg) DO NOT exceed the ladder maximum weight rating.
+The maximum rating includes the person's weight PLUS weight of items carried.
+When climbing: Always face the ladder.
+Climb slowly with weight centered between side rails.
+Keep a 3 point contact on the ladder at all times (3 Point contacttwo hands and a foot or two feet and one hand).
+Keep hands free.
+Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items.
+Heavy or bulky items should be brought up only after reaching the Do not use the ladder if damaged in any way.